biner88/metronome/README.md

 final metronome = Metronome();
 metronome.init('
     assets/audio/snare.wav',
+    accentedPath: 'assets/audio/claves44_wav.wav',
     bpm: 120,
     volume: 50,
     //When set to true, the music of other apps will stop when the metronome is played.
     enableSession: true,
     enableTickCallback: true,
+    // The time signature is the number of beats per measure,default is 0, disabled.
+    timeSignature: 4,
+    sampleRate: 44100,
 );
 ```